dateng2016/notes/notes.md

 ---

-AFTER LOGGING IN
+MAIN PAGE

 ## Team Chat

 ### NOTES

-There is one conversation that says `Announcement`.
+-   There is one conversation that says `Announcement`.
+-   Assume that this is where the merchant can talk to the drivers.

 ### Suggestions